-A TFSA is generally permitted to hold investments which are quite similar to those allowed for an RRSP.[13]
-However, the Income Tax Act contains provisions designed to penalize individuals whose TFSA holds a "prohibited investment": generally this refers to investments in any entities with which the account holder does not deal at arm's length, a corporation of which the account holder is a "specified shareholder" as defined in the Income Tax Act, or other entity in which the account holder has an analogous interest ("specified shareholder" generally refers to a 10% or greater interest in a class of shares of the corporation or a related corporation, counting the holdings of non-arm's length persons)[14].
+A TFSA will generally be permitted to hold investments which are quite similar to those allowed for an RRSP.
+(Qualified investments for RRSPs are discussed at ¶25,380a.)
+However, the Income Tax Act contains provisions designed to penalize individuals whose TFSA holds a "prohibited investment".
+Generally, this refers to investments in any entities with which the account holder does not deal at arm's length, a corporation of which the account holder is a "specified shareholder" as defined in the Income Tax Act, or other entity in which the account holder has an analogous interest ("specified shareholder" generally refers to a 10% or greater interest in a class of shares of the corporation or a related corporation, counting the holdings of non-arm's length persons).[15]

-It is possible for an RRSP to invest in shares of a private corporation.
-[15] Likewise, it is possible for a TFSA to do so, within the limitations described above.
-It should be noted that regulation 4900(12) allows as a qualified investment for an RRSP shares of a "specified small business corporation" [16], provided that the RRSP annuitant is not a "connected shareholder" of the corporation immediately after the acquisition of the share.
+As noted at ¶25,380a, it is possible for an RRSP to invest in shares of a private corporation.
+Likewise, it is possible for a TFSA to do so, within the limitations described above.
+It should be noted that Regulation 4900(12) allows as a qualified investment for an RRSP shares of a "specified small business corporation", [16] provided that the RRSP annuitant is not a "connected shareholder" of the corporation immediately after the acquisition of the share.
 The connected shareholder definition dovetails with the TFSA requirement because it refers to a person who directly or indirectly holds 10% or more of the shares of any class of the corporation or any corporation related to the corporation.
 In the case of RRSPs, there is a "safe harbour" rule from the 10% restriction where the person deals at arm's length with the corporation and the cost of the shares in the corporation is less than \$25,000; but it does not appear that the safe harbour rules apply to TFSAs.
-Nevertheless, it may be possible for a TFSA to acquire shares of such a corporation, as long as it retains "specified small business corporation" status [17].
+Nevertheless, it may be possible for a TFSA to acquire shares of such a corporation, as long as it retains "specified small business corporation" status.[17]